itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

     E = -\frac{1}{2} x^T W x

-But linear algebra notation works only with the :math:`x` vector, we can't use matrix :math:`X` with the multiple input patterns instead of the :math:`x` in this formula.
+But linear algebra notation works only with the :math:`x` vector, we can't use matrix :math:`X` with multiple input patterns instead of the :math:`x` in this formula.
-For the energy function wea re always interesting to find a minimum value, for this reason it has a minus sign at the beggining.
+For the energy function we're always interested in finding a minimum value, for this reason it has minus sign at the beggining.

-Let's visualize it.
+Let's try to visualize it.
-Assume that values for vector :math:`x` can be continous in order that we could visualize them with two parameters.
+Assume that values for vector :math:`x` can be continous in order and we can visualize them using two parameters.
-Let's assume that we have two vectors `[1, -1]` and `[-1, 1]` stored inside the network.
+Let's pretend that we have two vectors `[1, -1]` and `[-1, 1]` stored inside the network.
-Below you can see the plot that visualize energy function for this case.
+Below you can see the plot that visualizes energy function for this situation.

 .. figure:: images/energy-function.png
     :width: 80%
     :align: center
     :alt: Energy function visualization for the network with two neurons

-As you can see we have to minimum values at the same points as the patterns already stored inside the network.
+As you can see we have two minimum values at the same points as those patterns that are already stored inside the network.
-But between these two patterns function create a saddle point somewhere at the point with coordinates :math:`(0, 0)`.
+But between these two patterns function creates a saddle point somewhere at the point with coordinates :math:`(0, 0)`.
-For this case we can't stick at the point :math:`(0, 0)`.
+In this case we can't stick to the points :math:`(0, 0)`.
-But in high dimmentional case this saddle points can be at the level of available values and they would be hallucination.
+But in situation with more dimentions this saddle points can be at the level of available values and they could be hallucination.
-Unfortunately, we are very limited in terms of the number of dimentions that we could plot, but the problem is still the same.
+Unfortunately, we are very limited in terms of numbers of dimentions we could plot, but the problem is still the same.

 Full source code for this plot you can find on `github <https://github.com/itdxer/neupy/tree/master/examples/memory/dhn_energy_func.py>`_